CosmoMyzrailGorynych/css-naming-guide/README.md

 1. Avoid the usage of IDs in CSS.
 IDs are intended to be unique and restrict the reusability of styles.
     * If you do use them, IDs must start with `the` and follow the `camelCase`, e.g. `theHomeButton`, `theTopLeftLogo`.
 1. Firstly define the effect of usage of *modifiers* on all elements (e.g. `.small`), then define their effect on semantic classes, containers, and others (e.g. `.aModal.small`, `.Downloads.small`).
+1. *Semantic classes* and *containers* may change their appearance if certain *modifiers* are applied.
+    * Example: `.anInfoBox` has blue borders and pale blue background, with dark text color. `.red` and `.error` make any text red.
+There may exist a rule with `.anInfoBox.red, .anInfoBox.error` selector that also changes background and border color to shades of red.
+    * Another example: a *container* `.Downloads` exists.
+There may be a rule with a selector `.Downloads.compact` that provides a denser layout.
+1. If you find yourself using modifiers for the majority of elements, it means that you defined base styles of HTML elements and semantic classes in a wrong way.
+Revisit them to make them universal, reusable, but with a clear and sturdy image.